marick/nh/prototypes/p003_test_first/CONVENTIONS.md

 ### Suffixes

-A particular struct, such as `CircularProcess`, may be referred to both as the struct itself and a pid that names a process that uses the struct as its mutable state.
+A particular struct, such as `Cluster.Circular`, may be referred to both as the struct itself and a pid that names a process that uses the struct as its mutable state.
 Because I kept confusing the two, I established this convention that structures should be named